 After a one-day reprieve from sub-freezing conditions, our area is back below 32.
 But not for long!

-These conditions will also be supplemented by the chance of lake-enhanced snowflakes through the first half today.
+These conditions will also be supplemented by the chance of lake-enhanced snowflakes through the first half of today.
 Highs will be in the mid-to-upper 20s, slightly below average.

 After Thursday’s snow, a several-day stretch of dry weather will ensue.
 Partly cloudy skies will ease throughout the day on Friday, turning to sunny skies late.
-Highs will be in the low-to-mid 30s.
+Highs will be in the low to mid 30s.

 Love will be in the air on Valentine’s Day this Saturday, and so will be a mixture of sun and clouds.
 High temperatures will rise above average into the 40s, making the day a great one for those looking to get outdoor plans done or simply take in Mother Nature.